onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 some of Onyx's other plugins.

-With our input and output task problem solved, we wrote a function to build a simple Onyx job to read from 5 BookKeeper ledgers (XXX tasks), pass through an intermediate task that adds the job number to the segment, i.e. hash map, so that we could ensure that the segment has been routed from the correct job, and write the resulting segment to new BookKeeper ledgers.
+With our input and output task problem solved, we wrote a function to build a simple Onyx job to read from 1-5 BookKeeper ledgers, pass through an intermediate task that adds the job number to the segment, i.e. hash map, so that we could ensure that the segment has been routed from the correct job, and write the resulting segment to new BookKeeper ledgers.